 Why is this critical?
 Children and especially teens need to know they are not being targeted because they are kids.
 Accountability is valuable for everyone.
 This is ultimately something you hope they will continue to use into their adulthood.
-Show them how valuable it is by starting with you.
+Show them how valuable it is by starting with you.4

-If you don't feel equipped on this topic, a great resource to help you is the free Covenant Eyes book, Confident: Helping Parents Navigate Online Exposure, which will be distributed at Mass on Safe Haven Sunday on February 23, 2020.
+If you don't feel equipped on this topic, a great resource to help you is the free Covenant Eyes book, Connected: How Strong Family Relationships Lead to Internet-Safe Kids, which will be distributed on Safe Haven Sunday, February 14, 2021.
+Just go to www.covenanteyes.com/e-books/ and scroll down to Family Protection to find it.